Estimated reading time: 3 minutes

 The biggest benefit is risk reduction for the project owner.
 It also motivates the contractor to meet quality and deadlines.
 Additionally, it simplifies claim settlements when disputes arise.
 Both parties gain clarity, protection, and accountability.
 This is why many industries choose this bond over other tools.

-Performance Bank Guarantee vs. Performance Insurance Guarantee (Surety Bond)
+Performance Bank Guarantee vs. Performance Bond Insurance (Surety Bond)

 References